green-fox-academy/basic-angular-project/README.md

 [`git rebase`](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase)

 Because it rewrites commit history rebase only unpushed commits (you can rebase already pushed commits but then you can have serious issues).

-Use `git rebase dev` on your branch.
+Use `git rebase <source_branch>` on your branch.

 #### Merge